How does it feel, to give away a baby?

 The long answer is a little more complex.
 Babies born through surrogacy are conceived with the intention that they will be raised by the intended parents, not by the birth parents.
 At every moment, well before the conception takes place, the birth mother thinks she will be handing over the baby.
 In fact, she thinks about that moment a lot.
 She is excited for the moment that she can see the intended parents with their baby.

-So when it comes to handing over the baby to the intended parents, it is not just something we are happy to do, it is something that feels completely natural and amazing, and we don’t have a second thought about it.
-I have not met a surrogate who has reconsidered whether she will hand over the baby at the birth.
+So when it comes to handing over the baby to the intended parents, it is not just something we are happy to do, it feels completely natural and amazing, and we don’t have a second thought about it.
+I haven’t met a surrogate who has reconsidered whether she will hand over the baby at the birth.

 The days and weeks after the birth can feel like a bit of a roller-coaster.
+Katrina Hale and I talked about it in this Podcast episode.
 There is no guide book for how anyone should feel.
 I remember feeling quite overwhelmed with love and was probably flooded with oxytocin (that’s the love hormone).
 And because I didn’t have a baby to care for, I wasn’t sure where to put all these positive feelings.
-But whilst the hormones were running wild, I never felt a sense of loss or grief for the baby.
+But while the hormones were running wild, I never felt a sense of loss or grief for the baby.
 I felt some sadness that my role as a surrogate had finished, and that my intended parents might be too busy to hang out with me.
 But I did not grieve for the loss of the baby.
 I had lots of people assuming that I was grieving, that “it must be hard,” but truthfully, it was amazing and complex, but it was not hard.